Cray-HPE/docs-csm/troubleshooting/known_issues/ims_image_customization_job_status_stuck_at_waiting_on_user.md

 ## Issue description

-IMS image customization job on remote node can get stuck in the "waiting_on_user" state indefinitely.
+An IMS image customization job on a remote node can get stuck in the `waiting_on_user` state indefinitely.
 This can occur if during `image customization` remote node gets rebooted, crashes or IMS JOB container is killed/stopped.

 ## Error identification